-- Card Name: This field defaults to "9220" but can be set to any descriptive name.
-The name provided here will also appear in the DashboardTM Tree View. - SNMP Traps: This allows SNMP traps to be enabled or disabled.
-Note that this setting does not take effect immediately it will become active the next time the card is rebooted. - MIB File Download: The 9220 provides an up-to-date copy of its MIBs.
+- Card Name: This field defaults to "9220-SA" but can be set to any descriptive name.
+The name provided here will also appear in the DashboardTM Tree View. - SNMP Traps: This allows SNMP traps to be enabled or disabled3.
+Note that this setting does not take effect immediately it will become active the next time the device is rebooted. - MIB File Download: The 9220-SA provides an up-to-date copy of its MIBs.
 If you click on the Save button, a zip file with the relevant MIBs will be downloaded to your computer.
-This zip file contains the card MIBs, as well as the Ross Video and openGear MIBs required to compile the card MIBs.
+This zip file contains the device MIBs, as well as the Ross Video and openGear MIBs required to compile the device MIBs.